Apex Fostering at the CYP Now Awards 2025

 - Apex Fostering

-Last night, Apex Fostering proudly attended the Children and Young People Now Awards 2025, where our project Not Just Heard – Empowered was shortlisted for The Children in Care Award.
-Seeing our name appear during the finalist announcements was a powerful and emotional moment, and a reflection of how far our carers, staff, and young people have come.
+Last night, Apex Fostering proudly attended the Children and Young People Now Awards 2025.
+Our project, Not Just Heard – Empowered, was shortlisted for The Children in Care Award.
+Seeing our name during the finalist announcements was a powerful and emotional moment.
+It reflects how far our carers, staff, and young people have come together.

 We didn’t take home the trophy, but we left feeling inspired and incredibly proud.